WeiXunElements/things-button/README.md

     bower install

 ## Playing With Your Element

 If you wish to work on your element in isolation, we recommend that you use [Polyserve](https://github.com/PolymerLabs/polyserve) to keep your element's bower dependencies in line.
 You can install it via:

-    npm install -g polyserve
+    npm install -g polymer-cli

 And you can run it via:

-    polyserve
+    polymer serve

-Once running, you can preview your element at `http://localhost:8080/components/things-button/`, where `things-button` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/things-alarm/`, where `things-alarm` is the name of the directory containing it.

-## Example 1.
-Things button

-## Example 2.
-Things button bar

-## Example 3.
-Things button group